kcsaff/emojitations/README.md

 use the `emoji` attribute or `str()` to get their emoji strings.
 To get all emoji in an annotation, use `emoji.annotation.whatever`.
 This returns frozen sets which then can be combined using set operations.

+To get info on a particular emoji, you can request `emoji['🍔’]` or `emoji.get(’🍔’)` and look at its `name` and `annotations`.

+(Should Python ever support emoji identifiers, `emoji.😜` would also work.
+Unfortunately we do not yet live in that beautiful world.)

 The library also provides (preliminary) support for foreign languages, available as `emoji.de.kreditkarte` for example.
+Names & annotations are drawn from the Unicode LDML, and differ for different languages, so `emoji.en[‘🎲’] != emoji.de[‘🎲’]`.

 See the examples below for details.